JacopoPan/a-minimalist-guide/Part2.md

 ### Exporting `conda`, your environment, and CUDA libraries at once

-If you get tired of using these 3 lines
+As noted by Relu, if you get tired of using these 3 lines
 ```
 export LD_LIBRARY_PATH=/pkgs/cuda-10.1/lib64:/pkgs/cudnn-10.1-v7.6.3.30/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
 export PATH=/pkgs/anaconda3/bin:$PATH